GIAIC-Agents/Future-skills-Learning-Journey/30-days-of-automation/Difference_Between/Implicit_VS_Explicit/README.md

-# 📅 Day 02 – Interacting with Web Elements and Understanding Waits in Selenium
+#  Interacting with Web Elements and Understanding Waits in Selenium
 ## Difference Between Implicit & Explicit Waits
 ---